-The average size of Italian Nuts2 units (19 regions and the two autonomous provinces of Trento and Bolzano), in terms of surface area, is of just over 14,000 km2; each unit has an average population of over 2.8 million.
+The average size of Italian Nuts2 units, in terms of surface area, is of just over 14,000 km2; each unit has an average population of nearly 2.9 million.

-Population density, which is a useful indicator of the impact of human activity on the environment, continued to grow with an increase of nearly 9 inhabitants per km2 over the last 10 years and confirmed at 201 inhabitants per km2 .
+In 2016, population density, which is a useful indicator of the impact of human activity on the environment, confirmed at 200 inhabitants per km2 with an increase of nearly 8 inhabitants per km2 over the last 10 years.

 Data on the number of building permits, new dwellings planned and their relevant useful floor area are useful leading indicators of construction activities.
-The ratio of the above indicators to the number of resident households, measures the intensity of the phenomenon and shows a gradual contraction since 2005.
-2014 marked the ninth consecutive decline and the figures for the first half of 2015 do not seem to indicate a reversal of the trend.
+In 2015, the ratio of the above indicators, which measure the intensity of the phenomenon, to the number of resident households continued to gradually decline.
+Figures for the last three quarters of 2016, however, showed a reversal of the trend.